What Muscles Does An Elliptical Work?

 Is the elliptical machine a good workout?

 The elliptical machine is a great option for people looking for a low-impact workout.
+So, What muscles does an elliptical work?
 It’s also a good choice if you’re short on time, as you can get a great workout in a relatively short period of time.

 Can I lose weight by using an elliptical machine?